 Extraction: Cold pressing of the nuts

-Pale yellow, the oil has a good resistance to rancidity giving it longer shelf life.
+A Pale yellow oil that has good resistance to rancidity gives it longer shelf life.
 Macadamia is a skin lubricant and is great for massage as it is easily absorbed into the skin leaving it non-greasy and supple.

 (Len & Shirley Price: Carrier Oils for Aromatherapy & Massage 4th Edition)